ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day1.rst

    :practice: T
    :adaptive:

    The following has the correct code to find the largest value in a 2D array.
 Drag the blocks from the left into the correct order on the right and indent them as well.
-Check your solution by clicking on the <i>Check Me</i> button.
+Check your solution by clicking on the Check button.
 You will be told if any of the blocks are in the wrong order or have the wrong indention.
    -----
    public static int getLargest(int[][] arr)  {
    =====